shardulsrivastava/shardulsrivastava.github.io/_posts/2021-08-09-cloud-native-chaos-engineering-with-chaos-mesh.md

 Chaos Engineering started at Netflix back in 2010 when Netflix moved from on-prem servers to AWS infrastructure to test the resiliency of their infrastructure.

-In 20212, Netfix open-sourced [ChaosMonkey](https://github.com/Netflix/chaosmonkey)under Apache 2.0 license as a tool to test the resilience of your application infrastructure.
+In 2012, Netfix open-sourced [ChaosMonkey](https://github.com/Netflix/chaosmonkey) under Apache 2.0 license as a tool to test the resilience of your application infrastructure.

 #### Cloud Native Chaos Engineering in CNCF Landscape

 CNCF focuses on Cloud Native Chaos Engineering defined as engineering practices focused on (and built on) Kubernetes environments, applications, microservices, and infrastructure.

-Cloud Native Chaos Engineering is focused on 4 principles
+Cloud Native Chaos Engineering has 4 core principles:
 1. Open source
 2. CRDs for Chaos Management
 3. Extensible and pluggable
 4. Broad Community adoption

-CNCF has two sandbox projects for Cloud Native Chaos Engineering [ChaosMesh](https://chaos-mesh.org/blog/chaos-mesh-join-cncf-sandbox-project/) and [Litmus Chaos](https://blog.mayadata.io/litmuschaos-is-now-a-cncf-sandbox-project).
+CNCF has two sandbox projects for Cloud Native Chaos Engineering [ChaosMesh](https://github.com/chaos-mesh/chaos-mesh) and [Litmus Chaos](https://github.com/litmuschaos/litmus).

 ![cncf-chaos-engineering]({{ site.baseurl }}/assets/images/cncf-chaos-engineering.png)